 - can be requested through the pathology department of the hospital where the surgery was performed

-- samples from upcoming surgery for WT (SDH-deficient) GIST
+- frozen samples from upcoming surgery for WT (SDH-deficient) GIST

 - flash-frozen and viably-frozen tissue samples

-- must be requested through your surgeon and the pathology department prior to the operation.
+- must be requested through your surgeon and the pathology department prior to the operation

-Dana-Farber / Brigham & Women's Hospital Sarcoma Tissue Repository
+|Dana-Farber / Brigham & Women’s Hospital Sarcoma Tissue Repository

 Principal Investigator: Chandrajit Raut, MD (sarcoma surgical oncologist)

-The Sarcoma Tumor Bank is collaborative endeavor involving all of the sarcoma clinicians and investigators at Dana-Farber Cancer Institute and Brigham and Women's Hospital, including Dr. Chandrajit Raut, Dr. George Demetri, Dr. Jonathan Fletcher, Dr. Monica Bertagnolli, Dr. Christopher Fletcher, Dr. Suzanne George, Dr. Andrew Wagner, Dr. Jeffrey Morgan, and Dr. James Butrynski.
+|The Sarcoma Tumor Bank is collaborative endeavor involving all of the sarcoma clinicians and investigators at Dana-Farber Cancer Institute and Brigham and Women’s Hospital, including Dr. Chandrajit Raut, Dr. George Demetri, Dr. Jonathan Fletcher, Dr. Monica Bertagnolli, Dr. Christopher Fletcher, Dr. Suzanne George, Dr. Andrew Wagner, Dr. Jeffrey Morgan, and Dr. James Butrynski.

 This multidisciplinary sarcoma group collects tissue from numerous treated and untreated sarcomas, including GIST, for research that has been approved by Dana-Farber/Harvard Cancer Center Institutional Review Board.